polarityio/ironnet-collective-defense-portal/README.md

 To learn more about IronNet Collective Defense Portal, visit the [official website](https://www.ironnet.com/).

+> ***NOTE***: The field `Total Alerts` on the `Indicators` tab might have a higher than 0 result, even though no `Alerts` are returned in the overlay results.
+This is expected based on how the IronNet Collective Defense Portal `Alerts` search feature works.

 ## IronNet Collective Defense Portal Integration Options
 ### Your API Token
 Can be found on the IronNet Collective Defense Portal dashboard -> User Icon in the upper right hand corner -> API Access.